 Though they do come at a steep price, there’s something inherently special about these Apple offerings.
 From the newest MacBook Pro 16-inch to the overwhelmingly powerful Mac Pro and everything in between, here are our choices for the best Mac and Macbooks.

-Best MacBooks and Macs on Amazon Prime day and Black Friday
+Best MacBooks and Macs on Black Friday

 Unlike Windows-based laptops, it’s sometimes harder to find Black Friday deals on MacBooks, but they do exist, and we’ll help find the best ones when the big day finally arrives.

 Whether you’re buying one of the best Mac and Macbooks or planning on gifting one during the holiday season, it would be wise to wait until these major deal events of the year.
 Luckily, with Black Friday rolling around the end of November, you won’t have to wait for long.

 While we are sad that Apple has retired the 15-inch MacBook Pro, we’re more than happy to see the MacBook Pro (16-inch, 2019) hit the shelves.
 As thin, light and sleek as ever, this doesn’t feel like a 16-inch behemoth.
 If you’re worried that this was going to be bulky and awkward to use, don’t be.
 Yet, despite its svelte frame, you’re still getting that extra real estate on that stunning display, as well as the latest and greatest components behind it.
 Apple then rounds those out with amazing (and loud) speakers and a much, much better keyboard.
 This is truly the best MacBook for content creators, designers and other creative professionals.